hucik14/rational-linkages/docs/source/background-math/dualquaternions.rst

 Dual quaternions are a mathematical tool used to represent rigid transformations in 3D space, or more concretely, the special Euclidean space SE(3).
 They are an extension of quaternions, which are used to represent rotations.
+For more mathematical details, see books by :footcite:t:`Bottema1979`, or :footcite:t:`Selig2005`,

 Dual quaternions are composed of two quaternions, one representing the rotation and the other representing the translation.
 It is an 8-dimensional vector space over the